htcondor/htcondor/docs/admin-manual/security.rst

 one or more files that become the list of trusted CAs.

-Allowing HTCondor to do this GSI authentication requires knowledge of the locations of the client A’s certificate and the daemon B’s list of trusted CAs.
+Allowing HTCondor to do this GSI authentication requires knowledge of the locations of the client A's certificate and the daemon B's list of trusted CAs.
 When one side of the communication (as either client A or daemon B) is an HTCondor daemon, these locations are determined by configuration or by default locations.
 When one side of the